JacksonBates/fcc-git-nomic/RULES.md

 Players cast their votes by commenting on open Pull Requests.

 ## 4 - Citizenship Rights
-A player cannot propose a new rule if the day is Monday, Pacific Standard Time (Monday 08:00 through Tuesday 07:59 UTC), and there are any outstanding proposals they have not personally cast a vote on.
+A player cannot propose a new rule if the day is Monday, Pacific Standard Time (Monday 08:00 through Tuesday 07:59 UTC), or there are any outstanding proposals they have not personally cast a vote on.
 They must check the open Pull Requests and cast votes.
 If the number of votes required to pass or reject a rule have already been cast, they do not need to vote.